Melaleuca quinquenervia: Distribution and habitat

 In Australia, Melaleuca quinquenervia occurs along the east coast, from Cape York in Queensland to Botany Bay in New South Wales.
 It grows in seasonally inundated plains and swamps, along estuary margins and is often the dominant species.
 In the Sydney region it grows alongside trees such as swamp mahogany (Eucalyptus robusta) and bangalay (E. botryoides).
 It grows in silty or swampy soil and plants have grown in acid soil of pH as low as 2.5.

-Broad-leaved paperbark is also native in the southern part of Indonesian West Papua and Papua New Guinea.
+Broad-leaved paperbark is also native in the southern part of West Papua and Papua New Guinea.
 It is widespread in New Caledonia, including Grand Terre, Belep, Isle of Pines and Maré.
 It is a component of the savannah of western New Caledonia, scattered trees dotting the grassland habitat and its spread through this landscape might have been facilitated by human fire regimes.
 Major threats to M. quinquenervia are housing developments, roads, sugar cane and pine plantations.
 Remnants in Australia are not protected in reserves, with majority of its woodland located in private property where clearing continues.

 Melaleuca quinquenervia has been introduced as an ornamental plant to many tropical areas of the world, including Southeast Asia, Africa and the Americas and has become a weed in many areas.